Confined states and topological phases in two-dimensional quasicrystalline $\pi$-flux model: Ammann-Beenker model

 \textit{Structure--} Ammann-Beenker tiling consists of two different tiles (see Fig.~\ref{fig:tiling}(a)) \cite{PhysRevB.42.8091}.
 We regard vertices of the tiles as positions where electrons can hop through the edges of tiles.
 This is known as the vertex model~\cite{PhysRevB.58.13482,PhysRevB.38.1621}.
 This model can be studied by using Ammann-Beenker approximants, or equivalently supercell (see Fig.~\ref{fig:tiling}(b))~\cite{PhysRevB.43.8879,PhysRevB.102.224201,Duneau_1989}, where periodic boundary conditions are employed at the edges of the supercell.
+Approximants are standard tools to investigate topological phases in quasicrystals \cite{Topological_quasicrystals_Fan2021}.
 The size of quasicrystal approximants can be increased by increasing the approximant generation $g$.
 By definition, an approximant supercell contains full information of a given quasicrystal when $g\rightarrow\infty$.
+Intuitively, approximant is a defective quasicrystal, where in some tiles matching rule of the given tiling is broken down.
+However, the number of these defects decreases in comparison to the number of all tiles by increasing approximant generation \cite{PhysRevB.43.8879}.
 In order to reduce boundary effects and to perform Bott index calculations, we use approximants with $g=4$, which gives $N_t=1393$ total vertices.

 The vertex model for the Ammann-Beenker tiling has bipartite properties.
 This means that we can decompose vertices of the Ammann-Beenker tiling into two sets, A and B, without any edges connecting the same set~\cite{PhysRevB.96.161104}.
 As a result, starting from a given vertex, we cannot make a loop with an odd number of edges.
 However, our method (see Ref.~\onlinecite{Duneau_1989}) to generate the approximant of the Ammann-Beenker tiling violates bipartite properties at the boundaries (e.g. a \textcircled{1} $\rightarrow$ \textcircled{2} $\rightarrow$ \textcircled{4} $\rightarrow$ \textcircled{1} path in Fig.~\ref{fig:tiling}(b)).
+Note that, to calculate the Bott index we need to have a correct periodic boundary condition (which respects the \piflux model that defines shortly), which is violated if we use a single cell of approximant of Ammann-Beenker tiling.
 Nonetheless, we can restore bipartite properties by constructing a new approximant made from $2\times 2$ non-bipartite approximants.
 In the following, we will use this new approximant to study the Ammann-Beenker tiling.

 \textit{General Hamiltonian--} Hamiltonian for electrons in Ammann-Beenker tiling with arbitrary flux distribution reads

 where $t$ and $A_{ij}=-A_{ji}$ are hopping amplitude and Peierls phase, respectively. $\expval{i,j}$ indicates all edges of the Ammann-Beenker tiling~\cite{PhysRevB.106.L201113} and $A_{ij}$ gives a complex phase for the hopping.
 The total flux penetrating each face or tile is given by the total phases that an electron can accumulate along edges, i.e.,